-- 1. This Sampling and Analysis Plan (SAP) was prepared in accordance with the requirements of the following documents: - Guidance for Quality Assurance Project Plans (USEPA, 2002) - Uniform Federal Policy for Quality Assurance Project Plans (USEPA, 2005) - Guidance on Systematic Planning Using the Data Quality Objectives Process (USEPA, 2006) - 2.
+- 1. This Uniform Federal Policy (UFP)-Sampling and Analysis Plan (SAP) was prepared in accordance with the requirements of the following documents: - Uniform Federal Policy for Quality Assurance Plans (USEPA, 2005) - Guidance for Quality Assurance Project Plans, EPA QA/G-5, QAMS (USEPA, 2002) - 2.
 Identify regulatory program: - Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA) - 3.
 This is a project-specific SAP. - 4.
 List organizational partners (stakeholders) and connection with lead organization: